w3c/wcag-act-rules/content/rules/ffd0e9/proposed.md

 #### Inapplicable Example 2

-<a class="example-link" title="Inapplicable Example 2" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/ffd0e9/ed1daf488ef94f266fdd2a4c6c4ed016024beb14.html">Open in a new tab</a>
+<a class="example-link" title="Inapplicable Example 2" target="_blank" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/ffd0e9/ed1daf488ef94f266fdd2a4c6c4ed016024beb14.html">Open in a new tab</a>

 This `h1` element is not [included in the accessibility tree][].